RealTimeLogic/LSP-Examples/Sparkplug/README.md

 }
 ```

-The above Sparkplug message can be created using the Sparkplug module as follows:
+The above Sparkplug message (Lua table) can be created using the Sparkplug module as follows:

 ``` lua
 local SP=require"sparkplug" -- Load the module